rk234/raylib-space-game/README.md

 Basic endless scrolling game built with raylib to get familiar with C. Assets from [Kenney's Simple Space](https://kenney.nl/assets/simple-space).

+TODO:
+- [ ] Make the number of blocks increase with difficulty (array-list like functionality already implemented)
+- [ ] Use raygui for UI

 ## Building

 Uses CMake build system and clang compiler.